Remodor/TLD_FireImprovements/README.md

   - Worst Torch in Radial

     _Shows the worst torch in the radial menu instead of the best._
-  - Worst Matches to Light Torch
+  - Worst Torch From Quick Access

-    _Uses the worst matches to light a torch instead of the best._
+    _Uses the worst torch when pressing the quick access button._
 - Fire Starters
   - Sort by Igniting Chance